 Permits in the Wildcat Canyon Camp Area allow for dispersed camping in select areas along the Northgate and Wildcat Canyon Trails, and are located at roughly the halfway point of the trek.
 Campsites must not be visible from the trail and be at least a quarter mile away from Wildcat Spring, a feat which isn’t at all difficult to adhere to since the spring is located along a section of trail that doesn’t afford enough space to safely pitch a tent between the trail and the cliff anyway.

 A section of dispersed camping spots with views of Wildcat Canyon are located at the far side of the meadow, just as the trail begins its descent to the spring.
-The permissible area it shaded grey in the Backcountry Wilderness Guide but common sense also makes it clear where camping is and isn’t allowed.
+The permissible area is shaded grey in the Backcountry Wilderness Guide but common sense also makes it clear where camping is and isn’t allowed.
 Past the meadow, the trail cuts along the side of the ridge so if you’ve reached the spring, you’ll need to backtrack up the hill to find a safe spot to camp.

 West Rim Campsites